 Connectivity and Storage

-The best laser tape measure is often equipped with a continuous measure feature and the ability to transfer data from the device to a computer.
+The best laser tape measure is often equipped with a continuous measure feature and the ability to transfer data from the device to a computer; this is handy for multiple measurements like stairway length and riser heights, for example.
 Upgraded models have an extended measuring range, and they may be capable of indirect measurement with the Pythagorean measurement function, keeping all information stored safely on the device.

 The best laser measuring tools aren’t just about the basics.
 They can include a range of additional features to help make the laser measure easier to use and more convenient for users, including a battery life indicator, sound alerts, automatic shutoff, and holsters.

-- Battery life indicators are usually simple visual symbols that are displayed on the screen to tell the user how much battery life is remaining and may begin to flash or trigger a sound alert when the battery gets too low.
+- Battery life indicators are usually simple visual symbols that are displayed on the screen to tell the user how much battery life is remaining.
+They may begin to flash or trigger a sound alert when the battery gets too low.